Australian retailers rally as Amazon gets cool reception

 Until Tuesday, Amazon-registered sellers in Australia had been limited to sending goods offshore because the Seattle conglomerate did not have a warehouse in the country of 24 million people.
 This also meant Australians had to wait longer and pay more for shipping.

-The company has now set up a massive distribution warehouse on the outskirts of Melbourne city, on the country's east coast where four-fifths of the population live, and hopes to cut delivery time to as little as a day.
+The company has now set up a massive distribution warehouse on the outskirts of Melbourne city, on the country's east coast where four-fifths of the population live.

-It also has said it would offer free shipping nationwide for purchases over AUS$49.
+It hopes to cut delivery time to as little as a day, a difficult challenge in a country famous for its sparsely populated outback.
+State-owned Australia Post confirmed on Tuesday that it was Amazon's primary delivery partner, a widely expected development.

 Amazon's Australia country manager, Rocco Braeuniger, said in a statement on the eve of the launch that the U.S. company hoped to "earn the trust" of Australian shoppers and, over time, create "thousands" of jobs.